Beautiful Bermuda - 6 Places to Visit in 3 Days!

 Like many of the hotels in Bermuda, Fairmont Southampton is on the pricey side.
 Be prepared for extra fees that may automatically be added to room fees (such as, tax/tourism fees, nightly resort fees, nightly gratuity fees, etc.).
 Access to the outdoor hot tubs (which overlook Bermudas South Shore) and access to the indoor pool during the day is through the Willow Stream Spa and thus can also be at an extra cost.

-There are many dining venues on the grounds of this hotel and they cater to different price ranges.
-We ate in the Boundary Sports Bar and Grille on one of our evenings; the food was great and reasonably priced too.
+There are many dining venues on the grounds of this hotel – they do cater to different price ranges.
+We ate in the Boundary Sports Bar and Grille on one of our evenings; the food was great and reasonably priced.

-As well as the spa and dining facilities, there is a golf course, tennis grounds and the hotel even has its own private beach (right next to the beautiful Horseshoe Bay Cove beach).
+As well as the spa and dining facilities, there is a golf course, tennis grounds, and the hotel even has a private beach (right next to the beautiful Horseshoe Bay Cove beach).
 Diving excursions are available from here too.
 The scenery from the hotel is spectacular; see below for some of the ocean views and the private beach.

 Thanks for reading,